jlacar/aoc-in-kotlin-all/src/main/kotlin/lacar/junilu/aoc2025/README.md

 # Advent of Code 2025 - In Kotlin

-Starting this year, the event will only go for twelve days instead of the usual twenty-five as in the past.
+Starting this year, the event will only go for twelve days instead of twenty-five as it has since it started.

 ## Solutions

-Here are my notes on each of the puzzles and their solutions:
+Progress and links:

 * &#11088;&#11088; [Day 1](day01/.)
 * &#11088;&#11088; [Day 2](day02/.)